Timber Framers GUILD Member LICENsED Sawmill Red Seal Carpenter employer

 All timber frame components are hand finished with Japanese slicks and hand planes to our shop tolerance of 1/16th of an inch.

-Western Bent for a 12x14 saltbox kitchen shelter.
-Eastern White Pine 8x8 posts, 8x10 tie beam, 3x8 b
+Western bent for a 12x14 saltbox kitchen shelter.
+Eastern White Pine 8x8 posts, 8x10 tie beam, 3x8 braces.

 Top Plate for Fundy Trail Provincial Park's amphitheater.
 Eastern White Pine, 10x10, twenty feet.